 You've probably noticed the absence of Oya No Kai information and backpack flyers this school year.
 The reason for this absence is a new policy that was initiated by PPS concerning which non-PPS groups would be allowed access to students.
 Groups that were automatically given approved status are PTA, Foundation and Booster clubs.
 Unfortunately Oya No Kai Inc. did not neatly fit into any of those categories and we were prohibited from fundraising and distributing materials at school.
-Oya No Kai has been in contact with the folks responsible for making the status determinations.
+Oya No Kai has been in contact with the folks at the district office who are responsible for making the status determination.
 PPS currently does not have a definition of what a "booster club" is.
 They are doing research into this matter.
 In the meantime due to Kathryn Anderson's efforts on our behalf we were given temporary approved status until January.

 So between now and January we need to morph Oya No Kai into a club that fits PPS's idea of a booster club.
-Representatives from the Strategic Fundraising Committee, Oya No Kai, PTA and Kathryn Anderson will be getting together October 9th at 6:30pm in the Richmond staff lounge to start planning the next steps.
+Representatives from the Strategic Fundraising Committee, Oya No Kai, PTA and Kathryn Anderson met on October 9th to start planning the next steps.

-If you have ideas you would like to share please feel free to email me at monica\mueller@hotmail.com
+If you have ideas you would like to share please feel free to email me at monica_mueller@hotmail.com